A Review of Searches for Evidence of Tachyons: SN 1987A and its neutrinos

-The first visible supernova in or near our galaxy since the telescope was invented in 1608 occurred on February 23, 1987.
-About two to three hours before the visible light from this supernova known as SN 1987A reached us, a burst of neutrinos was observed at three neutrino observatories.
+In this section we describe what can be learned about the neutrino mass based on the data from supernova SN 1987A, the first visible one in or near our galaxy since the telescope was invented in 1608.
+About two to three hours before the visible light from this supernova reached us, a burst of neutrinos was observed at three neutrino observatories.
 The neutrinos arrived before the light because visible light is emitted from the supernova only after the shock wave reaches the stellar surface.
 We use the term neutrinos here to include antineutrinos as well, and in fact the detectors observed many more $\bar{\nu}$ than $\nu.$ The three detectors included Kamiokande II (12 events); IMB, (8 events); and Baksan, (5 events); whose collective burst of 25 neutrinos lasted less than 13 seconds.
 Approximately five hours earlier, the Mont Blanc neutrino detector saw a five-event burst.
 Most physicists ignore that burst as being unrelated to SN 1987A, because of its early arrival time, and its non-observation in the other detectors.

 Shortly after the supernova was detected it was recognized that the few dozen neutrinos observed could yield information about the neutrino mass, based on the measured energies and arrival times.
 The antineutrinos detected mostly were observed when they caused the reaction: $\bar{\nu}_e+p\rightarrow n + e^+,$ with the $e^+$ detected based on the Cherenkov radiation it emits.
-The recorded quantities were the event time, approximate arrival direction, and the visible ($e^+$) energy, from which the neutrino energy can be found based on the previous reaction using: $E_\nu=E_{vis}+1.3 MeV.$ The usual analysis of this data yields only an upper limit on the electron neutrino mass, because it assumes the spread in neutrino arrival times reflects mainly a spread in their emission times from the supernova rather than a spread in their travel times, which would be negligible, if the three neutrino mass states were nearly degenerate as normally assumed.
+The recorded quantities were the event time, approximate arrival direction, and the visible ($e^+$) energy, from which the neutrino energy can be found based on the previous reaction using: $E_\nu=E_{vis}+1.3 MeV.$ The usual analysis of these data yields only an upper limit on the electron neutrino mass, because it assumes the spread in neutrino arrival times reflects mainly a spread in their emission times from the supernova rather than a spread in their travel times, which would be negligible, if the three neutrino mass states were nearly degenerate as normally assumed.